Report a problem

 - even across your own driveway

-A large proportion of the landscaping is the Trust’s (Crown Lands) responsibility, with Council and the CA responsible for the remainder.
+A proportion of the landscaping is the Trust’s (Crown Lands) responsibility, with Council and the CA responsible for the remainder.
+Lot owners are responsible for mowing and maintaining perimeter grass nature strips (verges) adjacent to their properties.

 Grass nature strip (verge) management